Map the growth system before you buy the operating layer.

 - What happens

-- We keep the loop moving across marketing, site, reporting, and workflows.
-AI handles repeatable monitoring and production support.
-Human judgment owns the commercial decisions.
+- The managed AI Growth Operator capability keeps the loop moving across marketing, site, reporting, and workflows.
+AI supports repeatable work while human judgment owns commercial decisions.

 - You get